vinotha/Tax-UI/layouts/README.txt

 THE AUDITOR
 ____________

 This project provides the answer to your doubts about Tax.
-In that first you will buy some points and ask your doubts.
+In that first you will buy some points and ask your question.

 Contents
 ________